 Hello!
 This is my website, where you can find information about my research, engagement, and teaching.
 Thanks for visiting.

-My research projects regularly involve partnerships with governments and international organisations such as the Inter-American Development Bank (IDB), the International Labour Organization (ILO) and UNICEF.
+My research projects regularly involve partnerships with governments and international organisations such as the Inter-American Development Bank (IDB) and the International Labour Organization (ILO).
 They have translated into numerous policy publications and opinion articles.

 I completed my PhD in Public Administration at the School of Public Affairs and Administration at Rutgers University (as Fulbright Fellow) and hold an MA in Management and Public Policy and a BSc in Industrial Engineering from the University of Chile.